tgiachi/orion/src/Orion.Core.Server/README.md

 > IRC is not dead, long live IRC!

+## 🔍 Frontend Developers Wanted!

+I'm looking for frontend developers interested in creating a modern web admin interface and web-based IRC client for Orion IRC Server.
+Experience with React desired!

+If interested, please open an issue or contact us via GitHub.

+---

 ## About

 Orion.Core.Server provides the essential server-side infrastructure for building a full-featured IRC server.
 This library includes services, interfaces, configuration handling, event dispatching, and the modular architecture that makes Orion IRC Server flexible and extensible.